-Project Design Assessment Pros Cons

-Criterion

-Driveway Access Point and Traffic Safety (Public Access) Maintains integrity of meadows and sensitive vegetation communities to the greatest extent possible, supporting habitat connectivity and ecological resilience Requires less vegetation removal Smaller footprint option of total paved area and shortest driveway length Protects milkweed patch Disturbance of resources close to other developed areas (buildings and parking across the street) rather than creating a new one further down Alpine Road Slower vehicle and bike speeds in this area increases safety Driveway near the town's commercial centers signal drivers to slow down and alert cyclists to exercise caution The safest access point off Alpine Road Much safer access point off Alpine Road Driveway access has adequate lines of sight The area also has limited shade along Alpine Road enabling better visibility Close to Portola Road three-way stop intersection, means bicycle and cars are still moving slowly Uses existing driveway/road Closer to an existing pedestrian crosswalk to cross Alpine Road than option 8 There is no conflict with Hillbrook Dr, as there is with option 8 Not located in a residential neighborhood This location might make monitoring the parking lot and enforcing traffic easier for Midpen staff and the Town.
+Project Design Assessment Criterion Pros Cons Maintains integrity of meadows and sensitive vegetation communities to the greatest extent possible, supporting habitat connectivity and ecological resilience Requires less vegetation removal Smaller footprint option of total paved area and shortest driveway length Protects milkweed patch Disturbance of resources close to other developed areas (buildings and parking across the street) rather than creating a new one further down Alpine Road Dotantial overflow parking many systems Driveway Access Point and Traffic Safety (Public Access) Slower vehicle and bike speeds in this area increases safety Driveway near the town's commercial centers signal drivers to slow down and alert cyclists to exercise caution The safest access point off Alpine Road Much safer access point than option 8 Driveway access has adequate lines of sight The area also has limited shade along Alpine Road enabling better visibility Close to Portola Road three-way stop intersection, means bicycle and cars are still moving slowly Uses existing driveway/road Closer to an existing pedestrian crosswalk to cross Alpine Road than option 8 There is no conflict with Hillbrook Dr, as there is with option 8 Not located in a residential neighborhood This location might make monitoring the parking lot and enforcing traffic easier for Midpen staff and the Town.
 Potential overflow parking may extend to neighbors or commercial area It would be nice if Midpen could come to an agreement with Roberts Market across the street for overflow.
 Good signage needs to be posted on Alpine Road to ensure that overflow parking does not take place on Alpine Road (parking on Alpine would create a very dangerous situation for bicyclists and fire/emergency evacuation for the Town, which relies on Alpine Road as an evacuation route)